jwhitby91/gmg_home_assistant/README.md

 # Green Mountain Grill for Home Assistant

-**WARNING** This compoment is still in development
+## **WARNING** This compoment is still in development.
+Use with caution!

 ## Installation

-Install via HACS
+Install via HACS (click 3 dots in top right > Custom Repositories > add this github as integration > press ok..
+Then click Exlore & download repo bottom right then select Green Mountain Grill)

 Add below to configuration.yaml in home assistant

 <code>
-    climate:
+    climate:<br>
         - platform: gmg
 </code>